eclipse-volttron/volttron-core/README.md

  1. Setup VOLTTRON_HOME environment variable: export VOLTTRON_HOME=/path/to/volttron_home/dir

-    **NOTE** This is mandatory if you have/had in the past, a monolithic    VOLTTRON version that used the default VOLTTRON_HOME $HOME/.volttron.
+    **NOTE** This is madatory if you have/had in the past, a monolithic    VOLTTRON version that used the default VOLTTRON_HOME $HOME/.volttron.
 This modular version of VOLTTRON cannot work with volttron_home used by monolithic version of VOLTTRON(version 8.3 or earlier).
-Let's try this again.

  2. Start the platform
     ```bash